 When you hear or read racist comments, express your opinion and raise awareness prudently but assertively.

-If you are available you can volunteer with NGOs who work with refugees who help them to integrate in society.
+If you are available you can volunteer to work with NGOs who help refugees into integrate in society.

 Closing the rich-poor divide